Author has written 1 story for Zatch Bell.

 The above is funny to me: I'm now a Math Major with a focus in Statistics.
 I find it ironic that I'd take an interest in writing at all: I used to hate it and thought it was a dying skill.
 Boy, how wrong was I back then?

 I'm a huge sports fan.
 Baseball is easily my favorite sport.
 Love the Padres.
-I'll pretty much watch any sport: love football, basketball, tennis, golf, and hockey as well.
-But Baseball will always be love number 1.
+I'll pretty much watch any sport: love hockey, football, basketball, soccer, tennis, and golf as well.
+But baseball will always be love number 1.

 I'm also my teams' biggest critic.
 People see this as me not being a true fan, but I love my sports teams in a way that coaches love their players or parents love their children.
 At the end of the day, win, lose, or draw, you'll still love your team.
 Whether you're the world champ for the year or picking first in the next draft, every team has their loyal fans who, despite disappointment for all but one, will still come back and support regardless.
 I love my teams and want them to be successful at what they do, and I want them to be the best they can be.
 You can't ever settle or think that there's no room to improve.
 I hold the teams I root for to a higher standard, not because I want to see them fail, but because I want to see them succeed.
 Because at the end of the day, I'll always root for my team, through triumphs and disappointments.
-I've faced my share of disappointments: my favorite teams in the Big 4 sports are a combined 1-4 in the World Series (0-2, 1-8 in the games), Super Bowl (0-1, one of the worst beatdowns in history: San Francisco got to bench Steve Young after he threw 6 TD Passes), NBA Finals (0-0, never made the Western Conference Finals), and Stanley Cup Finals (1-1, 7-5 in the games, lost in a wrenching Game 7 to the New Jersey Devils before a breakthrough in 2007 against the Ottawa Senators in 5).
+I've faced my share of disappointments: my favorite teams in the Big 4 sports are a combined 1-4 in the World Series (0-2, 1-8 in the games), Stanley Cup Finals (1-1, 7-5 in the games, lost in a wrenching Game 7 to the New Jersey Devils before a breakthrough in 2007 against the Ottawa Senators in 5), Super Bowl (0-1, one of the worst beatdowns in history: San Francisco got to bench Steve Young after he threw 6 TD Passes), and NBA Finals (0-0, never made the Western Conference Finals).
 Here's to another season!

 One note before I list out some of my favorite games.
 If you're young and being pressured into giving up video games because you're "growing older", don't do it.
 You get a much bigger appreciation and sense of enjoyment from video games as you grow older, especially from the ones you grew up with.
 I've been told year after year since I was 10 that I'm too old to be wasting my time playing games.
 But you really grow to love them more the older you get.
 So don't give up your love for video games, ever!